phenotypic.enhance.RankMedianEnhancer#

 shape (str) – Geometry of the neighborhood.
 Use ‘disk’ for isotropic smoothing on plates; ‘square’ to align with grid noise; ‘sphere’/’cube’ for 3D contexts.
 Default ‘square’.

-shift_x (int) – Horizontal offset of the footprint center to bias the neighborhood if artifacts are directional.
+shift_x (int) – Horizontal offset of the shape center to bias the neighborhood if artifacts are directional.
 Typically 0.

-shift_y (int) – Vertical offset of the footprint center.
+shift_y (int) – Vertical offset of the shape center.
 Typically 0.

 Automatically stop tracemalloc when the object is deleted.